northbright/Notes/hardware/hikvision/hikvision-camera-status-in-nvr-is-offline-after-reset-camera-password.md

 * Reset the camera's password
 * The status of the camera should be ONLINE(refresh the page)
 * You may need to reset the camera and NVR if it's still OFFLINE
+* You may need to set the record stragety(e.g. motion detection) again for all channels

 ---------------